 How to get a job in Germany

-Voluntary work is a great way to build your skillset, network with professionals, learn a new language and, ultimately, improve your employability.
-What's more, opportunities are widespread in Germany.
+Alternatively, you could consider volunteering as a way to build your skillset, network with professionals, learn a new language and improve your employability.

 The European Commission (EC) funds a scheme called the European Voluntary Service (EVS), which offers young people aged 17 to 30 the chance to volunteer for up to 12 months in a number of countries, including Germany.